DavidJara2201/scene-recognition-app/README.md

 # scene-recognition-app
-This web apps intend is to predict, given an image, what the general scene on said image is.
+This web app's intend is to predict, given an image, what the general scene on said image is.

 It can then predict the following scenes: